Alaska 1964 Earthquake Pictures -

 The power of this quake was unimaginable.
 And even those of us Alaskans who experienced it, will never be able to forget the memories that haunt us to this day.

-The picture above shows huge concrete slabs that fell off the outside walls of the JC Penney building in down town anchorage, crushing cars below.
+The picture above shows the huge concrete slabs that fell off the outside walls of the JC Penney building in down town anchorage, crushing cars below and trapping people inside.

 And, embedded in those concrete slabs were decorative pebbles that shook loose and showered the street, people and cars below like hail falling from the sky.

-These Alaska 1964 earthquake pictures by Helen Bucy have an almost haunting quality about them.
+These black and white Alaska 1964 earthquake pictures by Helen Bucy have an almost haunting quality about them.

 It seems that no matter how many pictures and videos of the earthquake we see over the years, we can still be amazed by the sheer force of nature as captured by those who experienced that Good Friday earthquake.